Protesters shout abuse at Prime Minister's school visit

 "If there were tamariki who have seen parts of it, it would have been distressing but we are lucky most of the school is at the back of the property so I think at least 95 per cent weren't involved in seeing it."

-It was the second time Ardern had faced protesters today after she was heckled while making an announcement on a low-emission transport scheme this morning.
+It was the second time Ardern had faced protesters today after she was heckled while making an announcement on a low-emission transport scheme in Christchurch this morning.

 While standing beside an electric truck photo opportunity, a woman can be heard yelling "you are a traitor" at her.